I’ve made my share of wild choices.

-Twice, I chose to jump out of an airplane flying 13,500 feet above solid ground, placing all of my faith in a parachute and a tall stranger strapped to my back.
-What’s infrequently mentioned in skydiving stories is the complete silence and stillness that fills the air when pilots cut the engines of their planes.
+TWICE, I CHOSE TO JUMP out of an airplane flying some 13,000 feet above solid ground, placing all of my faith in a parachute and a tall stranger strapped to my back.
+What’s infrequently mentioned in skydiving stories is the immediate silence and stillness that fills the air when pilots cut the engines of their planes.